IgorAdamovic/HomeAssignment/README.md

 The app should contain 3 parts:

-1. Workers list – a list of all workers in the system.
+- Workers list – a list of all workers in the system.
-2. Flights of the worker – a table with all flight information of the worker.
+- Flights of the worker – a table with all flight information of the worker.
    Columns of the table are:
-   1. Flight Number
+   • Flight Number
-   2. Origin
+   • Origin
-   3. Origin Date
+   • Origin Date
-   4. Destination
+   • Destination
-   5. Destination Date
+   • Destination Date
-3. Flight information – this part will show an extra information of the flight
+- Flight information – this part will show an extra information of the flight
-   a.
-Plane Number
+   • Plane Number
-   b.
-Duration of the flight
+   • Duration of the flight
-   c.
-Origin gate
+   • Origin gate
-   d.
-Destination gate
+   • Destination gate
 Clicking on worker name, will show all his flights in the table.
 Clicking on specific flight, will show the flight details in Flight Information.
 The flight information should be refreshed automatically every 1 minute.